 There are currently no generic versions of Pradaxa available because the makers of Pradaxa still own exclusive marketing rights over the product.
 Boehringer-Ingelheim is set to lose its exclusive rights over Pradaxa in 2018.

 Are there lawsuits against the makers of Pradaxa?

 There is pending litigation against the makers of Pradaxa in U.S. federal court.
 The lawsuits allege the company failed to adequately warn consumers about the potential risks of the drug.

 Thousands of lawsuits were consolidated in a multi-district litigation (MDL) in the U.S. District Court for the Southern District of Illinois.
 Currently, four are pending in the MDL overseen by U.S. District Judge David R. Herndon.

 In 2014, Boehringer-Ingelheim announced it would settle roughly 4,000 cases pending in federal court for $650 million.
 The company did not admit wrongdoing even though it agreed to a settlement.

 I suffered from uncontrollable bleeding after taking Pradaxa.
 Can I file a claim?

 Even though the makers of Pradaxa agreed to settle thousands of cases in 2014, it is not too late to file a claim if you were harmed after taking Pradaxa.

-The lawyers at Hood National Law Group are experienced in handling these types of cases and can help you understand your legal options.
+The lawyers at National Injury Help are experienced in handling these types of cases and can help you understand your legal options.

 If you or a loved one suffered from uncontrollable bleeding after taking Pradaxa, you need to act now.
-Call the Hood National Law Group today at 1-800-214-1010 for a free case evaluation or fill out the form on the right-hand side of your screen.
+Call National Injury Help today at 1-800-214-1010 for a free case evaluation or fill out the form on the right-hand side of your screen.